LalitSharma7/LalitSharma7/README.md

 - 👯 I’m looking to collaborate on [Machine learning](https://github.com/LalitSharma7/Machine-Learning)

-- 🤝 I’m looking for help with [Online Shop (full stack project)](https://github.com/LalitSharma7/Online-Shop)
+- 🤝 I’m looking for help with [Online Shop ](https://github.com/LalitSharma7/Online-Shop)

 - 👨‍💻 All of my projects are available at [https://github.com/LalitSharma7](https://github.com/LalitSharma7)